s-munro/easyscore/README.md

   - TODO:
     - [x] Add functionality to second nav bar search form
-    * [inprogress] Flesh out filter card component for course page
+    * [x] Flesh out filter card component for course page
+      - [] Add dropdowns for filters in filter card
+      - [] Make dropdowns functional
     * [] Add pseudo-buttons for all dropdowns--best way to manage state for this?